AN INCLUSIVE AND SAFE PLACE FOR EVERYONE

 • Avoid technical jargon and specialist terminology without context or explanation.

-• Participants in the MBO education are legally called students and not pupils.
+• Participants in the MBO education are legally called students, not pupils.

 • New Metropolis respects every person and does not speak about groups of people in terms of natural phenomena.
-Examples: ‘streams of migrants’, ’tsunamis of refugees’, ‘wave of Muslims’ etc.
+Examples: ‘streams of migrants’, ’tsunamis of refugees’.

 • At New Metropolis we are aware that language is not static and communication is a product of mutual interaction in which we never stop learning.
 We are open to feedback, correction for possible blind spots and new insights.